-I have been DREADING writing this review because I really just want to shout out loud “YOU MUST ADD THIS TO YOUR BOOK LIST!
+I have been DREADING writing this review because I really just want to shout out loud “YOU MUST ADD THE SONG OF ACHILLES TO YOUR BOOK LIST!
 READ IT NOWWWWWW!!!!”
 I know that my review will not do the wonderfulness of this book justice.

 But I can’t just say that and be done with it.
-I need to utilize the lovely Insatiable Bookslut technique, and actually tell you a little bit about the book, trying to do it justice and not scare you away with my excitedness (yup, I made up that word).
+I need to utilize the lovely Insatiable Bookslut technique, and actually tell you a little bit about the book, trying to do it justice and not scare you away with my excitedness.

 I could not put this book down.
 I loved the friendship and relationship between Achilles and Patroclus.
 I loved the mythology part of the story.
 I cried at the end when I realized what was going to happen. . .